achen2424/parallel-programming/README.md

 # parallel-programming
 This project implements the Merge Sort algorithm in C++ and compares its performance of different array sizes using the Centaurus HPC cluster.
 The results are plotted using Matplotlib in Python.

+## Author
+This project was developed by Alice Chen as part of ITCS 4145 Parallel Programming.

 ## Compile and Run
 To compile the mergesort.cpp file, run:\
 `make`\